jinyoungch/xyz/posts/thoughts/on-growth.md

 Coming into this job around a year ago, I did anticipate that a bulk of my work-life would consist of building and maintaining software that had already been brought into existence by people other than myself.

-Those people being folk who are much more experienced than me and with more informed perspectives on how to implement solutions in algorithmically optimised ways.
+Those people being folk who are experienced and with informed perspectives on how to implement solutions in algorithmically optimised ways.

 To this end, I would like to acknowledge how life-changing it has been to learn from experienced software engineers and to collaborate with them.

-Being one of only a handful of early-career software engineers in a company of ~300 engineers, I feel a unique sense of privilege that empowers me to soak up as much knowledge as I can during my time here.
+Being one of only a handful of early-career software engineers in a company of ~300 engineers, I feel a unique sense of privilege that has empowered me to soak up as much knowledge as I can during my time here.

 Most importantly, the more I immerse myself in this career path, the more I'm slowly coming to terms with how highly valued ones interpersonal skills are when backed by strong technical skills.